ReScience/ReScienceC/docs/editorial_bot.md

 # Adds a checklist for the reviewer using this command
 @editorialbot generate my checklist

-# Set a value for version
-@editorialbot set v1.0.0 as version

-# Set a value for archive
-@editorialbot set 10.21105/zenodo.12345 as archive

 # Set a value for branch
-@editorialbot set joss-paper as branch
+@editorialbot set resciencec-paper as branch

 # Set a value for repository
 @editorialbot set https://github.com/org/repo as repository